-Significant issues in relation to the 2013 IFRS financial statements and MCEV supplementary information How these issues were addressed Setting of actuarial assumptions and reviewing the robustness of actuarial modelling processes - Management presented papers to the Phoenix Life Audit Committee detailing recommendations for the actuarial assumptions and processes to be used for the interim and year-end reporting periods with justification and benchmarking as appropriate.
-These assumptions and processes were debated and challenged by the Phoenix Life Audit Committee, focusing on longevity and persistency in relatior to demographics and on credit in relation to economics, prior to being approved.
+Significant issues in relation to the 2013 IFRS financial I statements and MCEV supplementary information How these issues were addressed e - Management presented papers to the Phoenix Life Audit Committee detailing recommendations for the actuarial assumptions and processes to be used for the interim and year-end reporting periods with justification and benchmarking as appropriate.
+These assumptions and processes were debated and challenged by the Phoenix Life Audit Committee, focusing on longevity and persistency in relati to demographics and on credit in relation to economics, prior to being approved.
 A summary of these papers was presented for oversight review by the Audit Committee, and the Phoenix Life Audit Committee's conclusions were reported to the Audit Committee through minutes of its meeting and a discussion between the Chairmen.
 The Audit Committee received and considered detailed written and verbal reporting from the external auditors setting out their observations and conclusions in respect of the assumptions, processes and actuarial models.
 Pension assumptions for use in the IAS 19 Employee Benefits valuations were reviewed by the Audit Committee prior to the finalisation of the valuation reports. - Tax provisioning The Audit Committee undertook a review of tax provisioning and exposure, encompassing comprehensive reports from the Group Tax Director presented to two Audit Committee meetings, receiving detail of how both Phoenix Life and Group tax planning risks were adequately addressed in the assessment of capital requirements and in the financial statements.
-The review considered tax risks, how these were rated and reserved and their potential impact on capital, cash, MCEV, gearing and the IFRS financial statements - Valuation of financial assets - Management presented papers setting out the basis of valuation of financial assets including changes in methodology and assumptions, for the interim and year-end reporting periods to the Phoenix Life Audit Committee.
+The review considered tax risks, how these were rated and reserved and their potential impact on capital, cash, MCEV, gearing and the IFRS financial statements. - Valuation of financial assets Management presented papers setting out the basis of valuation of financial assets, including changes in methodology and assumptions, for the interim and year-end reporting periods to the Phoenix Life Audit Committee.
 The assumptions, valuations and processes, particularly for financial assets determined by valuation techniques using significant non-observable inputs (Level 3), were debated and challenged by the Phoenix Life Audit Committee prior to being approved.
 The valuation information was then presented for oversight review by the Audit Committee.
 Assessment of whether the Annual Report and Accounts are fair, balanced and understandable In November 2013 the Audit Committee approved the processes to be established that would provide comfort to the Board that the 2013 Annual Report and Accounts, taken as a whole, are fair, balanced and understandable.
 An update was provided at the January 2014 Audit Committee meeting which allowed the Committee to refine the process.
 During the March 2014 Audit Committee meeting, the Committee considered an analysis of the processes and conclusions in support of management's conclusion that the Annual Report and Accounts are fair, balanced and understandable.
 The Audit Committee as part of their review of the Annual Report and Accounts and production processes satisfied themselves that this conclusion could be supported and reported their views to the Board.
+Going concern analysis - A comprehensive going concern assessment was undertaken by the Audit Committee for the 2013 year end and 2013 interim reporting periods, based on an assessment by management of the Group's liquidity for the going concern review period together with forecasts and a stress and sensitivity analysis.
+The analysis also confirmed that all regulatory and working capital requirements would be met under the base case and adverse stress scenarios throughout the going concern review period.
+The Audit Committee reviewed the recommendations advocated by Lord Sharman's report, 'Going Concern and Liquidity Risks: Lessons For Companies and Auditors' which was issued in January 2013 and improved the Group's disclosures in this regard.